MiniZinc/libminizinc/docs/en/modelling2.rst

 Enumerated types allows us to build models that depend on a set of objects which are part of the data, or are named in the model, and hence make models easier to understand and debug.
-We have introduce enumerated types or enums briefly, in this subsection we will explore how we can use them more fully, and show some of the built in functions for dealing with enumerated types.
+We have introduced enumerated types or enums briefly, in this subsection we will explore how we can use them more fully, and show some of the built in functions for dealing with enumerated types.